 7. Business Analytics Enables Organizations to Find the Right Pricing Strategy

 Business intelligence tools enables organizations to proactively adjust prices to fulfill customers’ needs without hampering organizational profitability.
 It enables them to gauge the impact of pricing activities on business, analyze the profitability of specific price points, and optimize their overall pricing strategy.

 Business analytics enables healthcare organizations to capitalize on clinically rich insights obtained from real-world information to accelerate the timelines of clinical trials and improve the costs and efficiencies associated with clinical research and development.

 9. Business Analytics Inspires Innovation

 Business analytics enables organizations to not just optimize their existing processes, but also understand how to re-think their value chain and add innovation into the mix.
-This, in turn, enables organizations to become more efficient, understand customers’ needs and preferences better, and optimize profitability and sales.
+This, in turn, enables organizations to become more efficient, understand a variety of customers’ needs and preferences better, and optimize profitability and sales.